 Some students will join us the summer after their senior year of high school.
 Some will backpack the Appalachian Trail first, take a few years off to work on a farm, and others will stay close to home supporting loved ones.

-Many Sterling students get their start at a community college or a larger institution, and then find their way to Craftsbury Common.
+Many of our students get their start at a community college or a larger institution, and then find their way to Sterling.
 No matter the journey, know that we value your personal path toward—or back into—education.
-Your life experiences matter to us as much as your grade in high school chemistry!
+Your life experiences matter to us as much as, if not more than, your grade in high school chemistry.

 For this reason we accept rolling applications; apply when the timing feels right for you!
 Sterling is a rich and diverse community of academics, change-makers, early risers, and feral spirits.